 “The Claimant said it’s not just what he said, it’s how he said it.
 The Claimant reported … [Her supervisor] shouted at her, abused her, and used her as an object to vent on, and criticised her in front of the team and did so smiling and smirking.
 These are not objective criticisms to help the Claimant.
 That’s behaviour in my judgment that is unacceptable in the workplace. … My conclusions having listened to the evidence is he was deliberate, calculated, and cruel.
 Therefore, it follows that since the conduct occurred that the claim based on the statutory tort made out is established”.

-For litigants, it demonstrates that a dogmatic approach to the interpterion of evidence is not what the authorities require a Court to do, and an acknowledgment that all such cases, ultimately, turn on their own fact’s.
-It reinforces that when considering witness evidence, it is good practise to apply objective reasoning, life experience and awareness of to its overall effect and nature in the context of a claim before deciding its merit.
+For litigants, it demonstrates that a dogmatic approach to the interpretation of evidence is not what the authorities require a Court to do, and an acknowledgement that all such cases, ultimately, turn on their own facts.
+It reinforces that when considering witness evidence, it is good practice to apply objective reasoning, life experience and awareness of its overall effect and nature in the context of a claim before deciding its merit.

 A member of the Clerking team will help you resolve your request.